Do NHL goalies get hot in the playoffs? A multilevel logistic regression analysis: Introduction

-Our major finding is statistically significant \emph{negative} slope coefficients for the variable of interest measuring the influence of the recent save performance on the probability of saving the next shot on goal; in other words, we have demonstrated that contrary to the hot-hand theory, better past performance usually results in \emph{worse} future performance.
-This negative impact of recent good performance is robust, according to our analysis, to both varying window sizes and defining the window size based on either time or number of shots.
+Our main finding is the non-existence of the hot-hand phenomenon, that is, no positive influence of recent save performance on the save probability for the next shot.
+We also find a statistically significant \emph{negative} slope coefficient for the influence of recent save performance on the save probability for one window size; in other words, we demonstrate that contrary to the hot-hand theory, better past performance may result in a \emph{worse} future performance.
+For other window sizes, we find insignificant but negative slope coefficients.
+A permutation test indicates that our main finding is not simply the result of regression-to-the-mean bias.

-The remainder of the paper is organized as follows: in Section \ref{sec:LR}, we review related literature; in Section \ref{sec:data}, we describe our data set; in Section \ref{sec:method}, we specify our regression models; and in Section \ref{sec:results}, we present our results.
-Section \ref{sec:conclusion} concludes.
+The remainder of the paper is organized as follows: in Section \ref{sec:LR}, we review related literature; in Section \ref{sec:data}, we describe our data set; in Section \ref{sec:method}, we specify our regression models; in Sections \ref{sec:results} and \ref{sec: permutation}, we present our results; and in Section \ref{sec:conclusion}, we discuss our findings.